 - A container class contains and handles data collections.
 It can be viewed as a list of entries of objects a specific class.
 A container class is a sort of template, and can thus be used for objects of any class. - The member functions of a container class are called algorithms.
-There are algorithms that search and sort the data collection etc. - Both the container classes and the algorithms use iterators, which are pointer-like objects. - The container classes in OpenFOAM can be found in \$FOAM\SRC/OpenFOAM/containers, for example Lists/UList - forAll is defined in UList.
-H to help us march through all entries of a list of objects of any class.
-Search OpenFOAM for examples of how to use forAll.
+There are algorithms that search and sort the data collection etc. - Both the container classes and the algorithms use iterators, which are pointer-like objects. - The container classes in OpenFOAM can be found in \$FOAM_SRC/OpenFOAM/containers, for example Lists/UList - forAll is defined in UList.H to help us march through all entries of a list of objects of any class: